-Appendix A: Social Distancing Protocol (Updated April 29, 2020)
+Appendix A: Social Distancing Protocol (Updated April 29, 2020) ☐ Placing per-person limits on goods that are selling out quickly to reduce crowds and lines.
+Explain: ☐ Optional-Describe other measures: Measures To Keep People At Least Six Feet Apart (check all that apply to the facility) ☐ Placing signs outside the store reminding people to be at least six feet apart, including when in line. ☐ Placing tape or other markings at least six feet apart in customer line areas inside the store and on sidewalks at public entrances with signs directing customers to use the markings to maintain distance. ☐ Separate order areas from delivery areas to prevent customers from gathering.
+All employees have been instructed to maintain at least six feet distance from customers and from each other, except employees may momentarily come closer when necessary to accept payment, deliver goods or services, or as otherwise necessary. ☐ Optional-Describe other measures: Measures To Prevent Unnecessary Contact (check all that apply to the facility): ☐ Preventing people from self-serving any items that are food-related.
+Lids for cups and food-bar type items are provided by staff; not to customers to grab. ☐ Bulk-item food bins are not available for customer self-service use. □ Not permitting customers to bring their own bags, mugs, or other reusable items from home. ☐ Providing for contactless payment systems or, if not feasible, sanitizing payment systems regularly.
+Describe: ☐ Optional-Describe other measures (e.g. providing senior-only hours): Measures To Increase Sanitization (check all that apply to the facility): ☐ Disinfecting wipes that are effective against COVID-19 are available near shopping carts and shopping baskets. \square Employee(s) assigned to disinfect carts and baskets regularly. ☐ Hand sanitizer, soap and water, or effective disinfectant is available to the public at or near the entrance of the facility, at checkout counters, and anywhere else where people have direct interactions. ☐ Disinfecting all payment portals, pens, and styluses after each use.

-☐ Placing per-person limits on goods that are selling out quickly to reduce crowds and lines.
-Explain: Click or tap here to enter text. ☐ Optional-Describe other measures: Click or tap here to enter text.
-Measures To Keep People At Least Six Feet Apart (check all that apply to the facility) ☐ Placing signs outside the store reminding people to be at least six feet apart, including when in line. \square Placing tape or other markings at least six feet apart in customer line areas inside the store and on sidewalks at public entrances with signs directing customers to use the markings to maintain distance. \square Separate order areas from delivery areas to prevent customers from gathering. ☐ All employees have been instructed to maintain at least six feet distance from customers and from each other, except employees may momentarily come closer when necessary to accept payment, deliver goods or services, or as otherwise necessary. ☐ Optional-Describe other measures: Click or tap here to enter text.
-Measures To Prevent Unnecessary Contact (check all that apply to the facility): ☐ Preventing people from self-serving any items that are food-related. ☐ Lids for cups and food-bar type items are provided by staff; not to customers to grab. ☐ Bulk-item food bins are not available for customer self-service use. ☐ Not permitting customers to bring their own bags, mugs, or other reusable items from home. ☐ Providing for contactless payment systems or, if not feasible, sanitizing payment systems regularly.
-Describe: Click or tap here to enter text. ☐ Optional-Describe other measures (e.g. providing senior-only hours): Click or tap here to enter text.
-Measures To Increase Sanitization (check all that apply to the facility): ☐ Disinfecting wipes that are effective against COVID-19 are available near shopping carts and shopping baskets. ☐ Employee(s) assigned to disinfect carts and baskets regularly. \Box Hand sanitizer, soap and water, or effective disinfectant is available to the public at or near the entrance of the facility, at checkout counters, and anywhere else where people have direct interactions. ☐ Disinfecting all payment portals, pens, and styluses after each use. ☐ Disinfecting all high-contact surfaces frequently. ☐ Optional-Describe other measures: Click or tap here to enter text.
 Any additional measures not included here should be listed on separate pages and attached to this document.